spomberg/my-movie-list/README.md

 ### The Challenge

-This was my first solo full-stack project out of bootcamp, the challenge was planning and creating all aspects of the project with no external help aside from Google.
+This was my first solo full-stack project out of bootcamp, the challenge was planning and creating a CRUD web application with no external help aside from Google and documentation.

+I chose to create a movie lists application after I learned about the TMDB API and since I'm a nerd who loves films I thought this would be something fun to work on (luckily, I was right).
+The first challenge was reading the API's documentation to learn how I could leverage it to achieve my goals.

-I started out by designing the database and as another learning opportunity I decided to use a NoSQL database (MongoDB) for the first time.
+The next steps were designing the wireframes and the the database, as another learning opportunity I decided to use a NoSQL database (MongoDB) for the first time.

 Since I didn't have much free time available for this project I chose to build the backend on Ruby on Rails because it was a framework I was familiarized with and it would enable me to get the API running in less time.